-There's been a lot of media coverage about a measles outbreak in the West Midlands, where children under the age of ten have fallen ill.
+There's been a lot of media coverage about the Jan 2024 measles outbreak in the West Midlands, where children under the age of ten have fallen ill.
 We know this is concerning and want to reassure parents that measles is still relatively rare.